Dakota Albritton: Savannah Bananas

 According to Director of Baseball Operations Adam Virant, the entire tryout just "stopped."
 Cole later said in an interview: "We had a meeting.
 The coaches said: 'We can't put him on the team.'
 I go, 'He hits on stilts!'"
 Albritton signed on with the Savannah Bananas in 2021 when he was 20 years old.
 He plays the field, bats and pitches all while on stilts.
 "I’m swinging a 33-inch 30-ounce baseball bat," explains Albritton, "That means the pitcher has to throw it from my knees to my numbers, and my real knees, not the stilt knees."

-The Savannah Bananas has been called the "Greatest Show in Sports", with a social media following in the millions and a waiting list for tickets over one million.
-Albritton has remained a fan favorite.
-"You truly don't know how many fans you actually have.
-There's a lot of little ones that really look up to you."